hortonworks/cloudbreak/docs/gcp.md

 ```
 cbd logs
 ```

-## Provider specific configurations

-Follow the [instructions](https://cloud.google.com/storage/docs/authentication#service_accounts) in Google Cloud's documentation to create a `Service account` and `Generate a new P12 key`.

-Make sure that at API level (**APIs and auth** menu) you have enabled:

-* Google Compute Engine
-* Google Compute Engine Instance Group Manager API
-* Google Compute Engine Instance Groups API
-* BigQuery API
-* Google Cloud Deployment Manager API
-* Google Cloud DNS API
-* Google Cloud SQL
-* Google Cloud Storage
-* Google Cloud Storage JSON API

-When creating GCP credentials in Cloudbreak you will have to provide the email address of the Service Account and the project ID (from Google Developers Console - Projects) where the service account is created.
-You'll also have to upload the generated P12 file and provide an OpenSSH formatted public key that will be used as an SSH key.
+>You can check the logs when the application is ready.
+It is about 30 minutes.

-Once Cloudbreak is up and running you can launch clusters in two different ways.
-You can use the [Cloudbreak UI](gcp_cb_ui.md) or use the [Cloudbreak shell](gcp_cb_shell.md).
+Once Cloudbreak is up and running you have to make some provider based configuration.
+You can use the [Cloudbreak UI]().